-There are 59 percolation basins in the Mill Creek Facility that have a total volume of over 300 Acre-Feet.
+There are 59 percolation basins in the Mill Creek facility that have a total volume of over 300 acrefeet.
 The facility automatically fills itself through a series of overflows and conduits that link the percolations basins together.
 Unlike the Santa Ana River Facility, there is less operational flexibility in the Mill Creek system, which can decrease the amount of water that can be spread if an earlier pond is not percolating at a desired rate.
-The historic Mill Creek water recharge within the Mill Creek Facility is shown in Figure 3-5.
+The historic Mill Creek water recharge within the Mill Creek facility is shown in Figure 3-5.

-Santa Ana River water can also be spread within the Mill Creek Spreading Facility starting with pond 45.
-Water can be diverted from the Redlands Aqueduct at times when there is more water within the aqueduct than the Redlands and Bear Valley facilities can handle.
+Santa Ana River water can also be spread within the Mill Creek spreading facility starting with pond 45.
+Water can be diverted from the Redlands Aqueduct at times when there is more water within the aqueduct than Redlands and Bear Valley needs.
+District field staff also coordinates with Bear Valley staff to utilize the Redlands Aqueduct to recharge additional water.